ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

     ## 0.6462036 0.3537964

-This code block says: “make a table of counts of the `lollapalooza` variable in the `aclfest` data set, and pipe the resulting table into `prop.table` to turn the table of counts into a table of proportions.”
+This code block says: “make a table of counts of the `lollapalooza` variable in the `aclfest` data set, and pipe (`%>%`) the resulting table into `prop.table` to turn the table of counts into a table of proportions.”

-The result is exactly the same as before, when we first created an “intermediate” table called t1, but there are some good reasons to use the “piped” version.
+The result is exactly the same as before.
+But using pipes tends to make your code easier to easier to write, easier to read, and easier to modify.
+For a simple calculation like this involving only two steps, the difference is minimal.
+But for the more complex kinds of calculations we’ll see later in the course, the difference can be substantial.
+I strongly recommend learning to write R code using pipes.

+## Joint and conditional probabilities from tables

 <!-- # Q2: what is P(played ACL | played Lollapalooza)? -->